If you want it, Kerblam it!

 • ./src/: Code you want to be executed should be saved here.

-• ./src/pipes/: Makefiles and bash build scripts should be saved here.
+• ./src/workflows/: Makefiles and bash build scripts should be saved here.
 They have to be written as if they were saved in ./.

 • ./src/dockerfiles/: Container build scripts should be saved here.